 City of Marion & Monarch Research

-Monarch Research (MR), in partnership with the City of Marion, is excited to announce the Marion Native Tree Right-of-Way (ROW) Enrichment Pilot for area residents.
-The primary goal of the city-wide initiative is to provide residents and landowners, subject to ROW easements, with native Iowa trees to replace trees lost during the 2020 derecho, and to establish new growth in areas that were previously vacant.
+Monarch Research (MR), in partnership with the City of Marion, is excited to announce the Marion Native Tree Right-of-Way (ROW) Enrichment Program for area residents.
+The primary goal of the city-wide initiative is to provide residents and landowners subject to ROW easements, with native Iowa trees to replace trees lost during the 2020 derecho, and to establish new growth in areas that were previously vacant.

-Below are the pilot details that outline how you can join the effort to help us replenish the tree canopy in Marion.
+Below are program details that outline how you can join the effort to help us replenish the tree canopy in Marion.

 WHO IS ELIGIBLE?

-The pilot is open to Marion residents and landowners/businesses who are subject to a Right-of-Way (ROW) easement.
+The program is open to Marion residents and landowners/businesses who have suitable space for tree plantings in the Right-of-Way (ROW) easement adjacent to their property.

-- The pilot is limited to the first 250 residents or landowners/businesses who register online through the custom link provided through email communications and website links.
+- The program is limited to Marion residents and landowners/businesses who register online through the custom link provided by email communications and website links.

-- Each resident may receive up to 3 trees.
-One of the three trees must be an Oak.
+- Each resident may select a tree species preference up to three selections.
+If more than one planting site is available per registration, one of the trees must be an Oak.

-- It’s important that you review the tree requirements below.
-This will save time and headaches later.
+- It’s important that participants review the program requirements and evaluate available space for plantings.
+This will save time and follow up later.

 - ALL planting sites must be 30 feet from any traffic intersection and meet the above standards.

-- Residents will complete an online form for themselves.
+- Residents and landowners will complete an online form for themselves.

-- Monarch Research will donate all tree stock and tree protection supplies for this pilot.
+- Monarch Research will donate all tree stock and tree protection supplies for this program.

 TREE DISTRIBUTION & PLANTING

-- Residents are REQUIRED to contact Iowa One Call at 811 before planting trees.
+- Per Iowa Code, residents are REQUIRED to contact Iowa One Call at 811 to locate underground utilities before digging and planting trees.